lsiempel/RoboND_Search_and_Sample_Return/README_Draft.md

 You're reading it!

 ### Notebook Analysis

+The Jupyter Notebook used for working out the "Perception Steps" of the Rover can be seen in the [Code Folder](code/)

 #### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
 Add/modify functions to allow for color selection of obstacles and rock samples.
 Here is an example of how to include an image in your writeup.